briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

     historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; or

-    3. _(3)_ Individually listed on the State of Ohio’s inventory of historic places maintained by the Ohio Historic Preservation Office.
+    3. _(3)_ Individually listed on the State of Ohio's inventory of historic places maintained by the Ohio Historic Preservation Office.

 19. _(s)_ "Hydrologic and hydraulic engineering analysis" means an analysis